alfalfacow/Spatial-Transcriptomics/Spatial Transcriptomics/1-Introductory-Workflow.md

 The second figure from the SpatialDimPlot allows us to see how neigboring cells are clustered together on the tissue image.

-Now we are ready to assign cel type to each cluster!
+Now we are ready to assign cell type to each cluster!

 ### 4.2: Finding gene markers for each population
 Seurat has a built in function called "FindMarkers", which allows us to quantify the genes that are most upregulated or downregulated in a specific cluster number, compared to all other clusters.
 FindMarkers creates a dataframe with information on the genes that are markers, logFC values (quantifying how upregulated/downregulated that marker is compared to other clusters), and p-values.